-My journey into the world of building technology began in 2014, when I taught myself electronics to address a problem I faced as a teenager spending a lot of time outdoors.
-The problem was losing charge and not wanting to carry a brick with me every time I went out.
-I built a power-sharing device that wirelessly shared juice between mobile phones.
+My journey into the world of building technology began in 2014 when I taught myself electronics to solve a problem I faced as a teenager spending a lot of time outdoors playing cricket in Bangalore.
+The problem was of my phone losing charge and avoiding the burden of carrying a brick with me every time I went out.
+So I built a power-sharing device that wirelessly shared juice between mobile phones.
+It stuck to the back of the phones like a sticker, with a small circuit and a coil connected to your usb port, and when you bring your phones together, one would get charged from the other.
+I sold this to a few of my friends and we actually used it charge our phones.

 This experience compelled my dive into building technology at a creative capacity, and I spent the next 4 years tinkering with various AI and hardware technologies that shaped my perspectives during my undergrad in Bangalore, before I started my first company in 2018.